 Many things in real estate can lead a broker straight to court and a costly lawsuit.
 Commingling of funds is one of those things.

-Commingling is when a real estate broker’s funds and client funds are mixed.
+Illegal commingling is when a real estate broker’s funds and client funds are mixed.
 For example, if a broker deposits a buyer’s deposit in their brokerage’s bank account instead of a separate escrow account.
-Commingling funds opens up the possibility that a client’s funds could be spent on brokerage or other expenses, which is unlawful.
+Commingling funds opens up the possibility that funds belong to a client could be spent on brokerage or other expenses, which is unlawful.
 This is called ‘conversion’ and is misappropriation and a type of theft.

 The laws about commingling vary across states.
 But regardless of the rules in your state, real estate brokers should avoid commingling at all costs.
 In most cases, commingling is considered fraudulent and a serious breach of your fiduciary duty.
 The main exception to this is real estate investment trusts where investors’ funds are pooled together to purchase property investments.
 But any such transactions need to have transparent and comprehensive agreements in place to outline how the funds will be managed.